chronological order (click here for latest update)

-Dumanhug from Samal Island in the Philippines sent
+Dumanhug from Samal Island in the Philippines sent the

-comes from......am in the Philippines...samal island
+from......am in the Philippines...samal island sama

-in the Davao Gulf, in South East Mindanao.
+Island lies in the Davao Gulf, in South East Mindanao.

-The Davao area is home to several ethnic minorities that had
+The Davao area is home to several ethnic minorities that had and

-was returned as undeliverable.
-I hope that mr. Dumanhug reads
+as undeliverable.
+I hope that Mr. Dumanhug reads this and will contact

 Beiner and Clifton McCracken of the Griffin